nmajor/nmajor-src/_drafts/multi-tenancy-with-expressmongoose.md

 Some of the most common approaches here is to connect it with a session or use a bearer token with each request.
 But this is one area where many people will have different implementations.

-But basically we'll figure out which user the request is connected to, and once we have the user, you should be able to tell which tenant the user belongs to:
+We nee to figure out which user the request is connected to, and once we have the user, you should be able to tell which tenant the user belongs to:

     // app.js